jtroo/kanata/README.md

 ## Usage

-This is tested on Windows 10 and Linux (debian).
+This is tested on Windows 10 and Debian 10.
 See the [releases page](https://github.com/jtroo/kanata/releases) for executables.

 Using `cargo install`:

+    # Note: on Linux you may need to install libevdev manually; see below.
     cargo install kanata
     kanata --cfg <conf_file> # may not have permissions on Linux, see below

 Build and run yourself in Linux:

-    # evdev-sys is one of dependencies.
-To build it, you need to either let it
+    # evdev-sys is dependency that uses a C library: libevdev. evdev-sys can
-    # find and use your system's libevdev or build libevdev from scratch.
+    # find and use your system's libevdev; otherwise you need to have the
+    # dependencies required to build libevdev from scratch.
+    #
-    # Here is how to let it use your system's libevdev:
+    # Here is an example Debian for how to install your system's libevdev:
     sudo apt install libevdev-dev pkg-config

     cargo build   # release optional, not really perf sensitive